Granite City, Illinois: Railroad service

 The Port Harbor Railroad (reporting marks: PHRR) provides railroad service to industrial businesses located at America's Central Port in Granite City.
-The PHRR connects with the Terminal Railroad Association of St. Louis at WR Tower, a major railroad junction located at the intersection of Niedringhaus Avenue and 16th Street.
+The PHRR connects with the Terminal Railroad Association of St. Louis at WR Tower, a major railroad junction at the intersection of Niedringhaus Avenue and 16th Street.
 The railway carries freight varying from steel and aluminum products to foods, lumber, paper, chemicals, minerals, grains, and other products.

 Education

-Granite City Community Unit School District 9 enrolls 7100 students from the city and its surrounding area.
-The district operates five elementary schools (Frohardt, Mitchell, Wilson, Prather, and Maryville), one intermediate school (Grigsby), one Junior High (Coolidge), and one high school (Granite City High School)).
-Recently, the high school underwent a 14-million-dollar renovation.
+Granite City Community Unit School District 9 enrolls 5,500 students from the city and its surrounding area.
+The district operates several facilities, including Prather and Maryville (Early Childhood/Kindergarten), Wilson, Mitchell, and Frohardt (Elementary), Grigsby (Intermediate), Coolidge (Junior High), and Granite City High School.
+The district operates five elementary schools (Frohardt, Mitchell, Wilson, Prather, and Maryville), one intermediate school (Grigsby), one Junior High (Coolidge), and one high school (Granite City High School).
+Recently, the high school underwent a $14 million renovation.
 The district is notable for its wide array of sports, clubs, and technical programs.
 Recently, the track, baseball field, and high school gymnasium were renovated.
-The high school has achieved a 96.3% graduation rate, nearly 10% higher than the state average.
-Granite City High School was the 1940 state champions in basketball.
-Granite City High has won 10 boys' soccer state championships in 1972, 1976–1980, 1982, 1987, 1989, and 1990, and the girls' soccer team won the 2011 state championship.
-In addition, the Warrior wrestling team was co-champions in 1965 and currently has more dual meet victories than any other high school in the country.
+The high school has an 81% graduation rate, which is comparable to the state average.
+Granite City High School was the 1940 state champion in basketball.
+Granite City High has won 10 boys' soccer state championships—in 1972, 1976–1980, 1982, 1987, 1989, and 1990.
+The girls' soccer team won the Class 3A state title in 2011.
+The Warrior wrestling team was co-champion in 1965 and has more dual meet victories than any other high school in the country.
 The baseball team was the runner-up in 1963.

-Two private Catholic kindergarten-grade 8 schools, Holy Family and St. Elizabeth, are also located in the city.
+Two private Catholic kindergarten-grade 8 schools, Holy Family and St. Elizabeth, are in the city.